Home Crosses Pagan symbols & customs Site search

 Slightly less obvious is the St. John's Cross in the lower image.
 These two crosses, however, are incidental in the emblem's design.

-The Christian cross represents the sacrifice made by Jesus Christ for the salvation of mankind (see the meaning of the cross).
-The Unification Church specifically rejects the concept that spiritual life can be saved through Jesus Christ's sacrifice and in doing so, they distance themselves from the fundamental Christian doctrine.
-They believe in a literal Kingdom of Heaven on Earth which can be attained through human effort.
+The Christian cross represents the sacrifice made by Jesus Christ for the salvation of mankind (see the meaning of the Cross).
+The Unification Church specifically states that Jesus' sacrifice did not save mankind.
+They concede that Jesus came as the Messiah for that purpose, but his mission failed and the job has been passed to Sun Myung Moon to complete.
+In stating this, they distance themselves from the fundamental Christian doctrine.

 In 1996 a new emblem was designed and a cross can still be seen in the form of a sunburst near the top.
 (Click any image to enlarge.)